 Glendower incorporates the consideration of ESG factors into its investment decision-making process and during the ongoing ownership of funds and portfolio companies.
 As part of its due diligence process, Glendower looks to understand whether a general partner or, in the case of a direct investment, the company’s management seeks to identify, monitor, and manage ESG risks and opportunities within their portfolio, or company, respectively.

 Glendower is an active owner and, where possible, seeks opportunities to partner with the underlying managers to help drive improvements in its portfolio investments.
-Therefore, as a part of its regular investment monitoring process (which addresses both ESG matters and other performance metrics), the investment team will review and document each underlying investment’s ESG progress at least annually.
+Therefore, as a part of its regular investment monitoring process (which addresses both ESG matters and other performance metrics), the investment team will review and document each underlying investment’s ESG progress annually.

 ESG considerations are integrated into Glendower’s investment decision-making process from when an investment is first considered, throughout the life of that investment, and until its disposal.
 For Glendower, ESG is one of a number of factors that it considers holistically when determining key drivers of financial performance.